-A portion of our borrowings, specifically \$289.0 million under our Senior Secured Credit Facility and Additional Credit Facility, bears interest at floating interest rates pegged to LIBOR.
-On November 30, 2020, the U.S. Federal Reserve Board expressed support for a plan to cease publication of the one week and two month LIBOR rates after December 31, 2021, with the remaining LIBOR rates after June 30, 2023, and encouraged banks to transition away from LIBOR prior to its discontinuance.
+A portion of our borrowings, specifically \$169.2 million under our Senior Secured Credit Facility and Additional Credit Facility, bears interest at floating interest rates pegged to LIBOR as it is not hedged by interest rate swaps.
+On November 30, 2020, the U.S. Federal Reserve Board, Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency issued a joint statement expressing support for a plan to cease publication of the one week and two month LIBOR rates after December 31, 2021, and the remaining LIBOR rates after June 30, 2023, and encouraging banks to transition away from LIBOR prior to its discontinuance.
 Accordingly, it is highly likely that the LIBOR indices for the primary LIBOR rates under our Senior Secured Credit Facility and Additional Credit Facility will be discontinued after June 30, 2023, and, until our Senior Secured Credit Facility and Additional Credit Facility are modified to provide for a specific benchmark replacement, it is unclear what rate will thereafter apply to such credit facilities.
-At this time, it is not possible to predict the effect of any changes to LIBOR, any phase out of LIBOR or any establishment of alternative benchmark rates.
-The New York Federal Reserve has been publishing an alternative reference rate, the Secured Overnight Financing Rate ("SOFR"), since April 2018 and such rate has been proposed as a replacement of LIBOR by a group of major market participants convened by the U.S. Federal Reserve with participation by SEC Staff and other regulators.
-While the loan market may eventually adopt SOFR as the replacement for LIBOR, there can be no assurance as to the timing of such adoption.
+At this time, it is not possible to predict with certainty the effect of any changes to LIBOR, any phase out of LIBOR or any establishment of alternative benchmark rates.
+The New York Federal Reserve has been publishing an alternative reference rate, the Secured Overnight Financing Rate ("SOFR"), since April 2018 and on July 29, 2021, such rate was formally recommended as a replacement of LIBOR by a group of major market participants convened by the U.S. Federal Reserve with participation by SEC Staff and other regulators.
+While SOFR appears to be the preferred replacement rate for LIBOR, regulators have not required lenders to transition to SOFR, lenders remain free to offer the replacement rate of their choice, and there can be no assurance as to the effect or timing of such adoption.
 The transition to a new index could cause interest rates under our current or future debt agreements to perform differently than in the past or cause other unanticipated consequences.
-If LIBOR ceases to exist, we may need to amend the terms of our credit facilities that are indexed to LIBOR to replace with SOFR or such other standard that is established, which could have a material adverse effect on us, including on our cost of funds, access to capital markets and financial results.
+We continue to evaluate when we might amend the terms of our credit facilities that are indexed to LIBOR to replace such rate with SOFR or such other standard that is established, which could have a material adverse effect on us, including on our cost of funds, access to capital markets and financial results.